-A 4-H dog may not attend training session or show if they are exhibiting symptoms of any communicable disease (Including ticks and fleas).
+A 4-H dog may not attend training session or show if they are exhibiting symptoms of any communicable disease.
+(Including ticks and fleas).

-Female dogs in any stage of heat will not be allowed at training sessions or shows.
+Female dogs in any stage of in season (heat) will not be allowed at training sessions or shows.

 A dog being shown in the Dog Obedience project must belong to the exhibitor or to a member of his/her immediate family or household.
-All exhibitors must have been enrolled by May 15 in the county 4-H Dog Project to be eligible to compete at the Hamilton County 4-H Dog Show and/or Indiana State Fair 4-H Dog Show;.
+All exhibitors must have been enrolled by May 15 in the county 4-H Dog Project to be eligible to compete at the Hamilton County 4-H Dog Show and/or Indiana State Fair 4-H Dog Show.
 Dogs may only be shown by the 4-H member, their sibling, or their parent from May 15 through the Dog Show.
-Exhibition by any other individual makes the dog ineligible for showing.
+Exhibition by any other individual makes the dog ineligible for showing in 4-H.

-It is highly recommended that a parent stay to observe training classes.
+It is highly recommended that a parent stays to observe training classes.

 Appropriate attire is required in training and showing.
-At the judges discretion a ten (10) point deduction can be taken for inappropriate attire.
+At the judge's discretion a 10-point deduction can be taken for inappropriate attire.
 Examples of inappropriate attire include the following:

-- Exposing cleavage, bare midriff, or buttocks. - Torn, tattered, or dirty clothing. - Excessively baggy or tight clothing, including short skirts or shorts. - Tank tops, halter tops, or tops with spaghetti straps. - Clothing with commercial advertisements or insignia (except 4-H clover) is prohibited, except for dogs being raised for the handicapped. - Smooth soled boots, high heels, loose fitting shoes, floppy sandals, or other unsafe footwear - No clothing may be worn during judging that identifies a farm, breeder, or specific breed.
+- Exposing cleavage, bare midriff, or buttocks - Torn, tattered or dirty clothing - Excessively baggy or tight clothing, including short skirts or shorts - Tank tops, halter tops or tops with spaghetti straps - Clothing with commercial advertisements or insignia (except 4-H clover) is prohibited, except for dogs being raised for the handicapped. - Smooth soled boots, high heels, loose fitting shoes, floppy sandals or other unsafe footwear. - No clothing may be worn during judging that identifies a farm, breeder, or specific breed.